canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 * `s3-credentials` relation provided by the [S3-integrator](https://charmhub.io/s3-integrator) to enable integration with an S3-compatible
 object storage system
-* `azure-credentials` relation provided by the [azure-storage-integrator](https://charmhub.io/azure-storage-integrator) to enable integration with Azure Storages, such as Azure Blob Storage (WASB) and Azure DataLake Gen2 Storage (ABFS).
+* `azure-credentials` relation provided by the [Azure Storage Integrator](https://charmhub.io/azure-storage-integrator) to enable integration with Azure Storages, such as Azure Blob Storage (WASB) and Azure DataLake Gen2 Storage (ABFS).

 #### S3-compatible object storage